-DECEN IBER 31,
+DECEMBER 31,

-2015 2014
+2016 2015

-Accrued compensation \$ 999 \$ 1,348
+Accrued compensation \$ 1,403 \$ 999

 Accrued severance 209

-Accrued warranty costs 384 202
+Accrued warranty costs 754 384

-Accrued legal costs 915 301
+Accrued legal costs 569 915

+Accrued customer incentives 639 82

-Accrued SEC civil penalty (Note 12) 1,750 1,750
+Accrued SEC civil penalty (Note 12) 1,750

-Accrued liabilities, other 1,432 2,720
+Accrued liabilities, other 2,143 1,350

-\$5,689 \$ 6,321
+\$ 5,508 \$ 5,689

 On January 14, 2015, James Iademarco was appointed as the Company's President and Chief Operating Officer.
 On August 20, 2015, the Company entered into a separation agreement with Mr. Iademarco whereby he resigned effective August 31, 2015, but agreed to remain available to advise the Company in a consulting capacity for an additional period of up to 90 days to assist with the transition of various pending matters.
 Pursuant to the separation agreement, Mr. Iademarco is entitled to receive, among other things, an amount equal to one-twelfth of his prior base salary of \$290,000 on or before the 15th day of each of the twelve months following August 31, 2015 and certain premium payments for health and vision insurance coverage, in partial consideration for Mr. Iademarco granting the Company a general release of liability and claims.
-During the year ended December 31, 2015, the Company recorded severance expenses in the amount of \$313,000 to selling, general and administrative expenses based on the terms of Mr.
+During the year ended December 31, 2015, the Company recorded severance expenses in the amount of \$313,000 to selling, general and administrative expenses based on the terms of Mr. Iademarco's separation agreement, of which \$209,000 was accrued as of December 31, 2015.
+During the year ended December 31, 2016, the Company did not record any selling, general and administrative expenses based on the terms of Mr. Iademarco's separation agreement, and there were no remaining severance accruals related to this agreement as of December 31, 2016.

 During the year ended December 31, 2015, the Company reduced overall headcount as part of its measures to streamline business operations, reduce operating expenses and conserve cash.
 During the year ended December 31, 2015, the Company recorded severance expenses in the amount of \$180,000 to research, development and patent expenses and \$115,000 to selling, general and administrative expenses based on the terms of the employees' separation agreements, all of which had been paid as of December 31, 2015.
+There were no expenses recorded nor were there any accrual remaining as of December 31, 2016.